dvklopfenstein/PrincetonAlgorithms/README.md

 # [Princeton University's "Algorithms and Clients"](doc/README.md)
-## by Kevin Wayne, Robert Sedgewick
+## by Robert Sedgewick, Kevin Wayne

 Implemented in Python 2.7.x by DV Klopfenstein is selected code from: